mwiedmann/cx16CodingInC/Chapter15-Sprites/README.md

 // VRAM address for sprite 1 (this is fixed) unsigned long sprite1Address = 0x1FC08;

+// A sprite image would be created or loaded at spriteGraphicAddress

 // Point to Sprite 1
 VERA.address = sprite1Address;
 VERA.address_hi = sprite1Address>>16;